-Expression of Interest to Host a 2024 Curtin University Artist in Residence Placement
+Expression of Interest to Host a 2025 Curtin University Artist in Residence Placement

-If you would like to host an AiR placement in 2024, please discuss this with your Principal to ensure they are happy for that to occur.
-Please then complete the EoI Project Planning Template (below) and return it to A/P Lisa Paris by email no later than Mon 25th March 2024 - lisa.paris@curtin.edu.au
+If you would like to host an AiR placement in 2025, please discuss this with your Principal to ensure they are happy for that to occur.
+Please then complete the Eol Project Planning Template (below) and return it to A/P Lisa Paris by email no later than Mon 25th March 2025 - lisa.paris@curtin.edu.au

-Returning Schools ... please check this box if you have been part of our AiR program in the past :

-Host School: (name, location e.g. northern suburbs, address and contact details - email and phone)

-Principal (Name and contact details - email and phone)

-Teacher/Placement Host (Name and contact details - email and phone)

-Desired Project Discipline

-(for example, painting, printmaking, textiles, graphic design, animation, sculpture etc)

-Desired project details (if known)

-Your AiR can help frame the project however we need to know if you are looking for a painter, printmaker etc in order to match the right AiR to your school
+Host School: (name, location e.g. northern suburbs, address and contact details - email and phone) Host School: (name, location e.g. northern suburbs, address and contact details - email and phone) Principal (Name and contact details - email and phone) Teacher/Placement Host (Name and contact details - email and phone) Desired Project Discipline (for example, painting, printmaking, textiles, graphic design, animation, sculpture etc) Your AiR can help frame the project however we need to know if you are looking for a painter, printmaker etc in order to match the right AiR to your school

-Other important information
+Other important inform ation

-Are you open to a project in media or drama if a visual arts project isn't possible?
-If so, what kind of media/drama project are you keen to consider?

-Thank you for your interest and we look forward to working with you this year 😊 Lisa, Mark and Bec.
+· ect in media or drama if a visual arts project isn't possible?
+If so, what kind of re you keen to consider? neula, urania project a re you keen to consider: rest and we look forward to working with you this year Lisa, Mark and Bec.

-For more information on our 2024 AiR Program arrangements, please visit the Curtin Creative Education Research Hub on the Curtin Website and click on the AiR Program tab in the left-hand menu: https://research.curtin.edu.au/research-areas/business-society-and-community/creative-research-hub/artist-in-residence-air/
+For more information on our 2025 AiR Program arrangements, please visit the Curtin Creative Education Research Hub on the Curtin Website and click on the AiR Program tab in the left-hand menu: https://research.curtin.edu.au/research-areas/business-society-and-community/creative-research-hub/artist-in-residence-air/